Code-Institute-Submissions/Knasten-shoot-them/README.md

 * To deploy this project follow steps below:
   -  Go to [repository](https://github.com/Knasten/shoot-them)
   -  Click the green gitpod button
-  -  Make any desired changes
+  -  Make any desired changes too code or html
   -  Save your repository
   -  Locate your repository
-  -  Enter settings for repository
+  -  Enter settings for your repository
-  -  Click pages tab
+  -  Click pages tab on the navbar to the left
-  -  Select your branch from the menu
+  -  Select your branch from the drop-down menu
+  -  Deploy.
   -  Deployed!
 You should now have a clickable link which should look like this "https://GITHUB_USERNAME.github.io/REPOSITORY_NAME/"

 # Credits